The market for Audit, Tax & Advisory

-The market for Auditing and Tax Consulting in Germany is characterised by a large number of companies with a heterogeneous provider structure.
-The respective chambers currently count almost 3,000 auditing and more than 10,000 tax consulting companies.
-The market volume, which is achieved with significant sales in the annual audit and audit-related consulting, amounts to about 16 billion euros.
-The audit service providers can be segmented into five groups: Big Four, mid-sized national audit firms including the Next Six or Next Ten, mid-sized regional audit firms, small firms and international networks/alliances.
+The market for audit, tax & advisory in Germany is characterised by a large number of companies with heterogeneous provider structures.
+The relevant professional bodies currently represent almost 3,000 audit firms and more than 10,000 tax consulting businesses.
+Market volumes, comprised significantly of sales in statutory audits and audit-related consulting, amount to around 17 billion euros.
+Audit providers can be allocated to one of five groups: the Big Four, mid-sized national auditing firms including the Next Seven/Next Ten, mid-sized regional audit firms, small joint practices and international networks/alliances.

 Lünendonk has been devoting a dedicated survey to the audit, tax and advisory market since 2006.
 Over time, the range of services offered by auditing businesses has diversified significantly.
 Taken together, the greater part of sales continue to be generated from audit and tax consulting, despite a slow but steady weakening of audit sales in relation to the other services.
 Advisory – comprising services in corporate finance (including M&A), business and IT consulting – is playing an increasingly important role alongside audit and tax, especially among the larger accounting firms.
 With demand for transformation and consulting on the rise in the face of digitisation, large auditing firms in particular are enhancing their service offerings by adding expertise in digital customer experience, data analytics, AI, cloud, cybersecurity, digital content services or forensics.
 Legal, accounting, tax reporting and transaction consulting also remain relevant service areas in auditing firm portfolios.